 To grow, Liberty Interactive is focused on expanding QVC internationally (to China and Italy) and acquiring additional e-commerce businesses that complement and add to its holdings.
 To that end, in July 2012 QVC entered into a joint venture in China, taking a 49% interest in CNR Home Shopping, a distributor of live and recorded programming there.
 Closer to home, in 2012 parent company Liberty Media exchanged its 55% voting interest in Barry Diller's IAC/InterActiveCorp for all the capital stock of a wholly-owned subsidiary of IAC that holds the Evite and Gifts.com businesses and combined them with its BuySeasons business to form Celebrate Interactive Holdings (CIH).
 CIH is an online provider of everything to do with celebrations, from invitations and costumes, to party supplies and gifts.

 In 2013 it spun off TripAdvisor the BuySeasons group in a publicly traded company called Liberty TripAdvisor Holdings.
+The following year it sold Provide Commerce, it's second biggest money maker behind QVC, to floral and gift retailing powerhouse FTD Companies.

 Mergers and Acquisitions